 3 Next, you need prepare a cut-out of the sink in the plywood.
 In most new sinks a template should be provided.
 It is not a bad idea to over cut by about 1/4″.
 This will allow you some room for adjusting the sink to the stone cut out.
 Once the cut out is done in the plywood, set your sink and check to see that it is flush with the top of the cabinets (a fraction lower is ok).

 4 Important!
 If we are shipping you a piece of soapstone with a sink cut-out already done we suggest you wait until the stone arrives and trace the cut-out area onto the plywood, this will guarantee a match of top-to-sink position.
-If we’re doing the installation this will not be a problem since all of the cutting will be on site and we need the undermount sink installed before the installation date arrives.

 5 After dry fitting the soapstone to check alignment, run a bead of caulk sealer (we prefer Phenoseal) around the top edge of the sink that will be covered by the soapstone.
 Install the soapstone and cleanup any overflow of sealer.
 Here’s a tip, we suggest if it is possible that you attach your faucet to the soapstone before installing the sink section, if anything, it will make life a little easier for the plumber.